khangthinh2401/inspection-app/README.md

 ## Templates in Angular

 Every component has an HTML template that declares how that component renders.
 You can define this template either inline or by file path.

+Angular extends HTML with addiotional syntax that lets you insert dynamic values from your component.
+Angular automatically updates the rendered DOM when your component's state changes.

+Some remarkable application of this features are:

+- __Inserting dynamic text__ (by using double curly braces).
+- __Property bindings__ -> Set values for properties and attributes of HTML elements and pass values to your application's presentation logic (by using double square brackets).